emacsmirror/emmet-mode/README.md

     (setq emmet-expand-jsx-className? t) ;; default nil

+This will set the class attribute to className on the following modes:

+- jsx-mode
+- rjsx-mode
+- js-jsx-mode
+- js2-jsx-mode
+- js-mode

+If you would like to configure which modes to use:

+    (setq emmet-expand-jsx-className-modes '(modes...))

+For example:

+    (setq emmet-expand-jsx-className-modes '(rjsx-mode web-mode))

 If you want to customize Self-closing tags style:

     (setq emmet-self-closing-tag-style " /") ;; default "/"